akka/akka/akka-docs/rst/scala/io.rst

 IO.Iteratee
 ^^^^^^^^^^^

-Included with Akka's IO module is a basic implementation of ``Iteratee``\s. ``Iteratee``\s are an effective way of handling a stream of data without needing to wait for all the data to arrive.
+Included with Akka's IO support is a basic implementation of ``Iteratee``\s. ``Iteratee``\s are an effective way of handling a stream of data without needing to wait for all the data to arrive.
 This is especially useful when dealing with non blocking IO since we will usually receive data in chunks which may not include enough information to process, or it may contain much more data then we currently need.

 This ``Iteratee`` implementation is much more basic then what is usually found.
 There is only support for ``ByteString`` input, and enumerators aren't used.
 The reason for this limited implementation is to reduce the amount of explicit type signatures needed and to keep things simple.
 It is important to note that Akka's ``Iteratee``\s are completely optional, incoming data can be handled in any way, including other ``Iteratee`` libraries.

 ``Iteratee``\s work by processing the data that it is given and returning either the result (with any unused input) or a continuation if more input is needed.
 They are monadic, so methods like ``flatMap`` can be used to pass the result of an ``Iteratee`` to another.

-The basic ``Iteratee``\s included in the IO module can all be found in the ScalaDoc under ``akka.actor.IO``, and some of them are covered in the example below.
+The basic ``Iteratee``\s included in the IO support can all be found in the ScalaDoc under ``akka.actor.IO``, and some of them are covered in the example below.

 Examples
 --------